JacobHolman/coding/assets/FOLDER-INFO.md

 # Folder Info
-## This is the folder for all the assets
+## This is the folder for all the assets.